Follow the steps

 You can only import chicken, duck, and turkey hatching eggs and specific-pathogen-free (SPF) chicken eggs into New Zealand from approved and specified countries.
 The countries and species are listed in the IHS and include:

-- chicken hatching eggs from Australia, Canada, the United Kingdom (UK), the Netherlands and the United States of America (USA)
+- chicken hatching eggs from Australia, Canada, the Netherlands, the United Kingdom (UK) and the United States of America (USA)

 Check the eggs can be imported